Richard Virenque: Retirement

 often featuring the number 7, representing his wins in the King of the Mountains.
 Since 2005 he has been a consultant commentator for Eurosport, alongside Jacky Durand and Jean-François Bernard and the journalist, Patrick Chassé, where he is described as a "modest competitor" to Laurent Jalabert, the specialist on the rival state network.
 He has also promoted an energy drink and a pharmacy company.

 Virenque also took part in the Spa 24 Hours endurance race in 2005.
 Driving a Dodge Viper GTS-R for Force One Racing alongside François Labhardt, Philippe Prette and former motorcycle rider Didier de Radiguès, he finished the race in 12th place overall and second in the G2 class.

 On 11 August 2006, Virenque was taken to hospital at Moûtiers and transferred to Grenoble after falling during a mountain-bike race at Méribel.
 He broke his nose and needed 32 stitches to his face.
 Hitting his head led to feelings of worry and of depression, he said, and he lost his sense of smell.

 Personal life

 In December 2007, Virenque and his wife, Stéphanie, divorced after 17 years together.
 They have two children, Clara and Dario.

-Eric Boyer said of Virenque's retirement: "Richard has character, a strong personality.
+Éric Boyer said of Virenque's retirement: "Richard has character, a strong personality.
 He doesn't let himself go.
 He looks forwards, never behind.
 Today, he is a personality [un people].
 His return to everyday life has been a success but money isn't an end in itself."